 This article reviews the pros and cons of the Tom Brady Diet to help you decide if it may work for you.

 At Healthline, diets are scored on a scale of 1 to 5 by a dietitian.
 The overall score is calculated based on the performance of the diet in each subcategory.

 - Whole body health: 2.5

 - Nutrition quality: 5

 - Evidence based: 2

 BOTTOM LINE: The Tom Brady Diet, or TB12 Method, is a whole-foods-based diet that may aid weight loss, protect against diseases, and boost your sports performance and recovery.
-Still, it’s very restrictive, not based on sound science, and likely difficult to maintain long term.
+Still, it’s very restrictive and many principles are not based on sound science making it difficult to maintain long term.

 It promises to boost your energy levels, minimize inflammation, reduce your risk of injuries, and enhance your sports performance and recovery.

 The diet emphasizes eating whole, minimally processed foods and bans foods thought to promote inflammation.

 In addition to food guidelines, the TB12 Method has a chapter on hydration which makes claims regarding the best types of water, how much to drink, and the benefits of electrolytes.